prb/pips-solver/README.md

 # Pips Solver, 8x8-2x2 Mechanical Proof, and Poly Pips Game Concept
 Last updated 2025-10-27.

-This project contains three subprojects:
+This project contains three subprojects that are an initial foray into [vibe coding](https://www.technologyreview.com/2025/04/16/1115135/what-is-vibe-coding-exactly/) for me:

 - The *Pips Solver* is a human-specified solver for the NY Times Pips game with implementations coded by [Gemini Pro 2.5](https://deepmind.google/models/gemini/pro/), [Claude Sonnet 4.5 Code](https://www.claude.com/product/claude-code), and [OpenAI Codex 5](https://chatgpt.com/features/codex).
 - The *8x8-2x2 Mechanical Proof* is a human-specified, human-guided, AI-implemented mechanical proof of an assertion from [Polyominoes 101 - The Absolute Basics](https://www.polyominoes.com/101-the-absolute-basics/) that an 8x8 grid with a 2x2 square removed can be tiled with the 12 pentominoes (up to chirality).
-This work was done by Claude Code.
+Rather than a three-way bakeoff, this work was done by Claude Code, and I gave it the opportunity to read through the code for the then in-progress Polypips project.
 - The *Polypips Game Concept* extends the concept of the Pips game to polyominoes, introduces a game generator that accepts various heuristics, and a solver.
 As with the other work here, this was human-specified, human guided, and AI implemented.
-This work was done by Codex 5.
+Rather than a three-way bakeoff, this work was done by Codex 5.

 These is more discussion about each of the subprojects in the sections below.